 Whatever course of action is taken we ensure that it does not put a child or children at risk or yourself or another member of staff in a vulnerable position.
-All such actions are then recorded on Myconcern and families informed appropriately with an action plan of support.
+All such actions are then recorded on Edgen and families informed, using chronology approach, appropriately with an action plan of support, whenever appropriate.
+We believe that a positive and proactive approach is vital to anticipate potential triggers for behaviour that challenges, and minimise the likelihood of, or avoid the need to use, restraint.